 - Artek 2nd Cycle

-We enjoy lunch at Dylan Marmoripiha, located in the historic Rautatalo building, designed by Alvar Aalto.
+We enjoy lunch at Dylan Marmoripiha, located in the historic Rautatalo building designed by Alvar Aalto.

 Day 5: Saturday 7 September, Helsinki

-- The Aalto House: guided tour
+- The Aalto House and Studio: guided tour

 - The Finnish Design Market

 Timo Sarpaneva was an influential Finnish designer, sculptor, and educator best known in the art world for his innovative work in glass.
 He also made significant contributions using the medium of ceramics, metal and wood.
 His easily recognised designs became popular all around the world, and assisted Finland to become a trailblazer in the design field.
-Marjatta née Svennevig, wife of the late designer, will provide an excellent insight into the family’s private collection of more than 200 pieces of Sarpaneva’s work.
+Marjatta née Svennevig, widow of the late designer, will provide an excellent insight into the family’s private collection of more than 200 pieces of Sarpaneva’s work.

 Day 6: Sunday 8 September, Helsinki